-The Audit Committee of the Company is currently comprised of Mr. Alberto Beraldo (Chairman), Dr. Chandrakant Panchal and Dr. Fahar Merchant.
-Mr. Beraldo and Dr. Panchal are both independent and financially literate and Dr. Merchant is financially literate within the meaning of National Instrument 52-110 - Audit Committees.
+The Audit Committee of the Company is currently comprised of Mr. Alberto Beraldo (Chairman), Dr. Chandrakant Panchal and Dr. William Li.
+All members of the Audit Committee are considered to be independent and financially literate within the meaning of National Instrument 52-110 - Audit Committees.